finbourne/lusid-sdk-python/sdk/docs/LegalEntitiesApi.md

 # **get_legal_entity_relationships**
 > ResourceListOfRelationship get_legal_entity_relationships(id_type_scope, id_type_code, code, effective_at=effective_at, as_at=as_at, filter=filter, identifier_types=identifier_types)

-[EARLY ACCESS] GetLegalEntityRelationships: Get Relationships for Legal Entity
+GetLegalEntityRelationships: Get Relationships for Legal Entity

 Get Relationships for the specified Legal Entity